uccser/cs-field-guide/text/chapters/en-formal-languages.md

 Can you state a general rule for the input to be accepted?

-{teacher}
+{panel type="teacher-note" summary="Solutions"}

 The general rule is that the input must have an odd number of "a"s in it; the number of "b"s is irrelevant.
-So in the above examples, the accepted [strings](glossary.html#strings) are "aaa", "abb", "bababab", the letter "a" repeated 1001 times, and the last one (the letter "b" a million times, then an "a", then another million of the letter "b").
+So in the above examples, the accepted strings are "aaa", "abb", "bababab", the letter "a" repeated 1001 times, and the last one (the letter "b" a million times, then an "a", then another million of the letter "b").

-{teacher end}
+{panel end}

 <div align="center"><iframe width="450" height="350" src="static/widgets/fsa-2state-v3.html?map=two" frameborder="0" allowfullscreen>Your browser does not support iframes.
 Please contact the computer's administrator and upgrade to a modern browser (like Google Chrome) to enable all functionality of this online textbook.</iframe></div>

+{glossary-definition term="alphabet" definition="In formal languages, a list of characters that may occur in a language, or more generally, a list of all possible inputs that might happen."}
 To keep things precise, we'll define two further technical terms.
-One is the [alphabet](glossary.html#alphabet), which is just a list of all possible inputs that might happen.
+One is the {glossary-link term="alphabet" reference-text="Formal languages"}alphabet{glossary-link end},
+which is just a list of all possible inputs that might happen.
-In the last couple of examples the [alphabet](glossary.html#alphabet) has consisted of the two letters "a" and "b", but for an FSA that is processing text typed into a computer, the [alphabet](glossary.html#alphabet) will have to include every letter on the keyboard.
+In the last couple of examples the alphabet has consisted of the two letters "a" and "b", but for an FSA that is processing text typed into a computer, the alphabet will have to include every letter on the keyboard.

+{glossary-definition term="transition" definition="In a finite state machine, the links between the states."}
+{glossary-definition term="string" definition="A sequence of characters."}
+{glossary-definition term="language" definition="In formal languages, it's the set of all strings that the language accepts (i.e. that are correct)."}
-The connections between states are called *transitions*, since they are about changing state.
+The connections between states are called {glossary-link term="transition" reference-text="Formal languages"}transitions{glossary-link end}, since they are about changing state.
-The sequence of characters that we input into the FSA is often called a [string](glossary.html#string) (it's just a  [string](glossary.html#string) of letters), and the set of all [strings](glossary.html#strings) that can be accepted by a particular FSA is called its *language*.
+The sequence of characters that we input into the FSA is often called a {glossary-link term="string" reference-text="Formal languages"}string{glossary-link end}, (it's just a string of letters), and the set of all strings that can be accepted by a particular FSA is called its {glossary-link term="language" reference-text="Formal languages"}language{glossary-link end}.
-For the FSA in the last example, its language includes the [strings](glossary.html#strings) "a", "aaa", "bab", "ababab", and lots more, because these are accepted by it.
-However, it does not include the [strings](glossary.html#strings) "bb" or “aa”.
+For the FSA in the last example, its *language* includes the *strings* "a", "aaa", "bab", "ababab", and lots more, because these are accepted by it.
+However, it does not include the strings "bb" or “aa”.

 The language of many FSAs is big.
 In fact, the ones we've just looked at are infinite.
 You could go on all day listing patterns that they accept.
-There is no limit to the length of the [strings](glossary.html#strings) they can accept.
+There's no limit to the length of the strings they can accept.

 That's good, because many real-life FSA's have to deal with "infinite" input.
-The diagram below shows the FSA for the spin speed on a washing machine, where each press of the spin button changes the setting.
+For example, the diagram below shows the FSA for the spin speed on a washing machine, where each press of the spin button changes the setting.

-{image fl-fsa-spin-speed-example.png alt="FSA for spin setting on a washing machine"}
+{image filename="fl-fsa-spin-speed-example.png" alt="FSA for spin setting on a washing machine"}

 It would be frustrating if you could only change the spin setting 50 times, and then it stopped accepting input ever again.
 If you want, you could switch from fast to slow spin by pressing the spin button 3002 times.
 Or 2 times would do.
-Or 2 million times (try it if you don't believe me).
+Or 2 million times (try it if you're not convinced).

-<div align="center"><iframe width="450" height="450" src="static/widgets/fsa-spin-graphic.html" frameborder="0" allowfullscreen>Your browser does not support iframes.
+{interactive}<div align="center"><iframe width="450" height="450" src="static/widgets/fsa-spin-graphic.html" frameborder="0" allowfullscreen>Your browser does not support iframes.
 Please contact the computer's administrator and upgrade to a modern browser (like Google Chrome) to enable all functionality of this online textbook.</iframe></div>

 The following diagram summarizes the terminology we have introduced.
 Notice that this FSA has two accepting states.
 You can have as many as you want, but only one start state.

-{image fl-fsa-terminology-example.png alt="FSA terminology"}
+{image filename="fl-fsa-terminology-example.png alt="FSA terminology"}

-For this FSA, the [strings](glossary.html#strings) "aa" and "aabba" would be accepted, and "aaa" and "ar" wouldn't.
+For this FSA, the strings "aa" and "aabba" would be accepted, and "aaa" and "ar" wouldn't.
-By the way, notice that we often put inverted commas around [strings](glossary.html#strings) to make it clear where they start and stop.
+By the way, notice that we often put inverted commas around strings to make it clear where they start and stop.
 Of course, the inverted commas aren't part of the strings.

-{comment}

-..
-TCB could mention this, but maybe too much info?
 Notice that "r" always goes back to state 1 --- if it ever occurs in the input then it's like a reset.

-{comment end}

 Sometimes you'll see an FSA referred to as a Finite State Machine, or FSM, and there are other closely related systems with similar names.
 We'll mention some later in the chapter.

-{comment}

-.. xtcb FSM is defined a second time in the above paragraph

-{comment end}

-{teacher}
+{panel type="teacher-note" summary="Terminology for formal languages"}

-The following website contains a comprehensive list of terminology relating to formal languages, although it goes a lot deeper than the terms we're using: [http://www.csee.umbc.edu/portal/help/theory/lang_def.shtml](http://www.csee.umbc.edu/portal/help/theory/lang_def.shtml)
+The following website contains a comprehensive list of terminology relating to formal languages, although it goes a lot deeper and more formal than we're going to here: [http://www.csee.umbc.edu/portal/help/theory/lang_def.shtml](http://www.csee.umbc.edu/portal/help/theory/lang_def.shtml)

-{teacher end}
+{panel end}

 Now there's something we have to get out of the way before going further.
-If we're talking about which [strings](glossary.html#strings) of inputs will get you into a particular state, and the system starts in that state, then the *empty string* --- that is, a string without any letters at all --- is one of the solutions!
+If we're talking about which strings of inputs will get you into a particular state, and the system starts in that state, then the *empty string* --- that is, a string without any letters at all --- is one of the solutions!
-For example, here's a simple [finite state automaton](glossary.htm#finite state automation) with just one input (button a) that represents a strange kind of light switch.
+For example, here's a simple finite state automaton with just one input (button a) that represents a strange kind of light switch.
 The reset button isn't part of the FSA; it’s just a way of letting you return to the starting state.
 See if you can figure out which patterns of input will turn the light on:

-<div align="center"><iframe width="450" height="450" src="static/widgets/fsa-strangelight-v3.html" frameborder="0" allowfullscreen>Your browser does not support iframes.
-Please contact the computer's administrator and upgrade to a modern browser (like Google Chrome) to enable all functionality of this online textbook.</iframe></div>

-{teacher}
+{interactive  filename="static/widgets/fsa-strangelight-v3.html"}

+{panel type="teacher-note" summary="Solution"}
 The light comes on with every third button press (which is intentionally confusing --- students will probably expect every second press to work, but this is to get them thinking about what is happening here!)
 The sequences that will turn on the light are therefore "aaa", "aaaaaa" and so on --- any number of presses that's a multiple of three.
 And, of course, zero presses.

-{teacher end}
+{panel end}

 Have you worked out which sequences of button presses turn on the light?
 Now think about the *shortest* sequence from a reset that can turn it on.

 Since it's already on when it has been reset, the shortest sequence is *zero* button presses.
 It's hard to write that down (although you could use “”), so we have a symbol especially for it, which is the Greek letter epsilon: {math}\epsilon{math end}.
 You'll come across {math}\epsilon{math end} quite often with formal languages.

 It can be a bit confusing.
-For example, the language (that is, the list of all accepted inputs) of the FSA above includes "aaa", "aaaaaa", and {math}\epsilon{math end}`.
+For example, the language (that is, the list of all accepted inputs) of the FSA above includes "aaa", "aaaaaa", and {math}\epsilon{math end}.
 If you try telling someone that "nothing" will make the light come on that could be confusing --- it might mean that you could never turn the light on --- so it's handy being able to say that the *empty string* (or {math}\epsilon{math end}) will turn the light on.
 There are different kinds of "nothing", and we need to be precise about which one we mean!

 Here’s the FSA for the strange light switch.
 You can tell that {math}\epsilon{math end} is part of the language because the start state is also a final state (in fact, it's the only final state).
 Actually, the switch isn't all that strange --- data projectors often require two presses of the power button, to avoid accidentally turning them off.

-{image fl-fsa-light-switch-example-3.png alt="The finite state machine for a strange light switch"}
+{image filename="fl-fsa-light-switch-example-3.png" alt="The finite state machine for a strange light switch"}

 An important part of the culture of computer science is always to consider extreme cases.
 One kind of extreme case is where there is no input at all: what if a program is given an empty file, or your database has zero entries in it?
 It's always important to make sure that these situations have been thought through.
 So it's not surprising that we have a symbol for the empty string.
 Just for variety, you'll occasionally find some people using the Greek letter lambda ({math}\lambda{math end}) instead of {math}\epsilon{math end} to represent the empty string.

-{teacher}
+{panel type="teacher-note" summary="Epsilon or lambda?"}

-The two main pieces of recommended software use the two notations.
+The two main pieces of recommended software in this chapter (Exorciser and JFLAP) use the two notations.
 JFLAP can be changed to use epsilon ({math}\epsilon{math end}) from its Preferences menu, so we will use epsilon throughout the chapter.
 You may wish to change the preference for JFLAP early on, or else just point out to students that epsilon and lambda ({math}\lambda{math end}) can be used interchangeably.

-{teacher end}
+{panel end}

-And by the way, the language of the three-state FSA above is infinitely large because it is the set of all [strings](glossary.html#strings) that contain the letter "a" in multiples of 3, which is {{math}\epsilon{math end}, aaa, aaaaaa, aaaaaaaaa, ...}.
+And by the way, the language of the three-state FSA above is infinitely large because it is the set of all strings that contain the letter "a" in multiples of 3, which is {{math}\epsilon{math end}, aaa, aaaaaa, aaaaaaaaa, ...}.
 That's pretty impressive for such a small machine.

 While we're looking at extremes, here's another FSA to consider.
-It uses "a" and "b" as its [alphabet](glossary.html#alphabet).
+It uses "a" and "b" as its alphabet.

-{image fl-fsa-abx2-example.png alt="FSA for short strings"}
+{image filename="fl-fsa-abx2-example.png alt="FSA for short strings"}

-Will it accept the [string](glossary.html#string) "aaa"?
+Will it accept the string "aaa"?
 Or "aba"?
 Or anything of 3 characters or more?

 As soon as you get the third character you end up in state 4, which is called a *trap state* because you can't get out.
 If this was the map for the commuter train system we had at the start of this section it would cause problems, because eventually everyone would end up in the trap state, and you'd have serious overcrowding.
 But it can be useful in other situations --- especially if there's an error in the input, so no matter what else comes up, you don't want to go ahead.

 For the example above, the language of the FSA is any mixture of "a"s and "b"s, but only two characters at most.
-Don't forget that the empty [string](glossary.html#string) is also accepted.
-It's a very small language; the only [strings](glossary.html#strings) in it are:
+Don't forget that the empty string is also accepted.
+It's a very small language; the only strings in it are:
 {{math}\epsilon{math end}, a, b, aa, ab, ba, bb}.

 Here's another FSA to consider:

-{image fl-fsa-no-trap-example.png alt="FSA with missing transitions"}
+{image filename="fl-fsa-no-trap-example.png" alt="FSA with missing transitions"}

-It's fairly clear what it will accept: [strings](glossary.html#strings) like "ab", "abab", "abababababab", and, of course {math}\epsilon{math end}.
+It's fairly clear what it will accept: strings like "ab", "abab", "abababababab", and, of course {math}\epsilon{math end}.
 But there are some missing transitions: if you are in state 1 and get a "b" there's nowhere to go.
 If an input cannot be accepted, it will be rejected, as in this case.
 We could have put in a trap state to make this clear:

-{image fl-fsa-trap-added-example.png alt="FSA with missing transitions"}
+{image filename="fl-fsa-trap-added-example.png" alt="FSA with missing transitions"}

 But things can get out of hand.
-What if there are more letters in the [alphabet](glossary.html#alphabet)?
+What if there are more letters in the alphabet?
 We'd need something like this:

-{image fl-fsa-trap-added-extreme-example.png alt-"FSA with missing transitions"}
+{image filename="fl-fsa-trap-added-extreme-example.png" alt-"FSA with missing transitions"}

 So, instead, we just say that any unspecified transition causes the input to be rejected (that is, it behaves as though it goes into a trap state).
 In other words, it's fine to use the simple version above, with just two transitions.

-Now that we've got the terminology sorted out, let’s explore some applications of this simple but powerful "machine" called the [Finite State Automaton](glossary.html#Finite State Automaton).
+Now that we've got the terminology sorted out, let’s explore some applications of this simple but powerful "machine" called the Finite State Automaton.

 ### Who uses finite state automata?

-{comment}

-.. xTCB this would be a good place for an industry video

-{comment end}

 Finite state automata are used a lot in the design of digital circuits (like the electronics in a hard drive) and embedded systems (such as burglar alarms or microwave ovens).
 Anything that has a few buttons on it and gets into different states when you press those buttons (such as alarm on/off, high/med/low power) is effectively a kind of FSA.